ozcodx/ashwake/docs/LORE_DEVELOPMENT.md

 - Must learn basic survival in an abnormal world
 - Discovers they are an Amnesis Unit through environmental clues

-### Discovery
+### Technological Progression
-- Finds first memory fragments revealing their connection to Dr. Thorus
-- Learns about Thalos, Velrot, and the catastrophe
-- Begins to encounter elemental entities and detect Velrot influence
+- Starts with primitive tools and basic survival
+- Gradually discovers and unlocks more advanced technologies
+- Each tier opens new crafting options and exploration possibilities
+- Thalosian technology ultimately allows for deeper understanding of Velrot

 ### Revelation
 - Discovers the truth about the Crucis Engine